jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 KDF_Context = (ZIDi || ZIDr || total_hash)
 ~~~

-At this point in key exchange mode, the two endpoints proceed to the key derivations of ZRTPSess and the rest of the keys in {{DerivingZRTPSessKeyAndSAS}}, now that there is a defined s0.
+At this point in DH or KEM mode, the two endpoints proceed to the key derivations of ZRTPSess and the rest of the keys in {{DerivingZRTPSessKeyAndSAS}}, now that there is a defined s0.

-### Non Key Exchange modes

-#### PresharedMode
+### PresharedMode

+The Preshared key agreement mode can be used to generate SRTP keys and salts without a DH or KEM calculation, instead relying on a shared secret from previous DH or KEM calculations between the endpoints.

+This key agreement mode is useful to rapidly re-establish a secure session between two parties who have recently started and ended a secure session that has already performed a DH or KEM key agreement, without performing another lengthy calculation, which may be desirable on slow processors in resource-limited environments.
+Preshared mode MUST NOT be used for adding additional media streams to an existing call.
+Multistream mode MUST be used for this purpose.

+In the most severe resource-limited environments, Preshared mode may be useful with processors that cannot perform a DH or KEM calculation in an ergonomically acceptable time limit.
+Shared key material may be manually provisioned between two such endpoints in advance and still allow a limited subset of functionality.
+Such a "better than nothing" implementation would have to be regarded as non-compliant with the ZRTP specification, but it could interoperate in Preshared (and if applicable, Multistream) mode with a compliant ZRTP endpoint.

+Because Preshared mode affects the state of the retained shared secret cache, only one in-process ZRTP Preshared exchange may occur at a time between two ZRTP endpoints.
+This rule is explained in more detail in {{DHandKEMModesSec}}, and applies for the same reasons as in DH mode.

+Preshared mode is only included in this specification to meet the R-REUSE requirement in the Media Security Requirements {{RFC5479}} document.
+A series of preshared-keyed calls between two ZRTP endpoints should use a DH or KEM key exchange periodically.
+Preshared mode is only used if a cached shared secret has been established in an earlier session by a DH or KEM exchange, as discussed in {{ZIDandCacheOperationSec}}.

-#### Multistream Mode
+### Multistream Mode

 ## Key Derivation